 While minor strains often heal well with home treatment, severe strains need medical treatment.
 Severe injuries may need surgery to repair damaged muscles.
 Additionally, like sprains, serious strains could eventually lead to long-term pain, limited movement, deformity, and permanent damage.

 Fractures are breaks in a bone that can range from hairline cracks to bones broken into two or more pieces.
 Fractures can occur at the same time as other injuries, such as sprains, strains, or dislocations.

-Signs and symptoms of fractures include:
+Symptoms of bone fractures include:

-- Limited movement
+- Limited movement.

-- Bone movement where there is no joint (for example, a bend in the arm between the elbow and wrist)
+- Bone movement where there is no joint (for example, a bend in the arm between the elbow and wrist).

-- Bone poking through the skin
+- Bone poking through the skin.

-- Bone visible in the wound
+- Bone visible in the wound.

-Dislocation can be caused by direct blows to a joint, falls, or sudden twisting movements.
+Dislocations are when a bone is pulled or pushed out of place and out of its normal relationship to the other bones that make up a joint.
+They are caused by direct blows to a joint, falls, or sudden twisting movements.
 Even everyday activities can cause dislocations if a person has unstable joints.